Remember your glory days when you spent hours upon hours playing ball with your friends or on a team representing your school?

 At the time of your injury, you likely heard instructions on starting a comprehensive stretching program as one part of your recovery from the injury.
 When your injury heals, your natural tendency is to return to your normal day-to-day activities and abandon all stretching routines.

 This is a recipe for disaster.

 You should continue your routine!
-The benefits from stretching are numerous.
+The benefits of stretching are numerous.
 One reason stretching is always recommended is because it provides pain relief to the affected area.
-Your pain is relieved through increasing your flexibility and bettering your range of motion.
+Your pain is relieved by increasing your flexibility and bettering your range of motion.
 Add a strengthening program to your routine and your risk of re-injury is greatly decreased!